Shreyas-kh/Superstore_Data_Analysis_Insights/README.md

 ## Contact 📧

-For any inquiries or feedback, please contact [Your Name](mailto:youremail@example.com).
+For any inquiries or feedback, please contact Shreyash shreyashkhote01@gmail.com.

 Happy analyzing! 🎉